 - In a large bowl add all your dry ingredients (flour, cocoa and sugar), mix to remove any lumps.

-- Pour the melted butter and gently knead to bring the mixture together.
-Add milk one tbsp at a time till the dough holds itself together.
-Do not vigorously knead the dough, keep the handling to a minimum.
-Set this in the fridge for 25-30 minutes.
+- Add the cold, cubed butter and gently rub it into the dry ingredients.
+Once the mixture looks like wet sand, add milk/water one tbsp at a time till the dough holds itself together.
+Do not vigorously knead the dough and keep the handling to a minimum.
+Wrap it in cling film and let this in sit in the fridge for 15-20 minutes.

 - Preheat your oven to 190 C. Take a 9 inch loose bottom tart shell and set it aside.
 Flour a clean surface and roll out the refrigerated dough into a 11 inch circle roughly with a rolling pin.
 Roll this onto the rolling pin and transfer it to the tart shell, gently press it evenly into the shell.